Green Smoothie Gourmet

 Why You'll Love These

 Quick & easy to make.
-These one-bowl homemade chocolate cupcakes are easy to make.
-Even the chocolate top is simple, only two ingredients, just mix and dip the cooled cupcakes.
+These one-bowl homemade hostess chocolate cupcakes with cream filling are easy to make.
+Even the chocolate ganache top is simple, only two ingredients, just mix and dip the cooled cupcakes.

 Healthier, fluffy cake texture.
-Thanks to no oil and milk mixed with lemon juice, the cake texture is light and fluffy, and makes the perfect container for a delicious vanilla creme.
+Thanks to no oil and milk mixed with lemon juice, the cake texture is light and fluffy.
+And this hostess cupcake copycat is dairy-free, vegan and gluten-free so everyone can enjoy them.

 Ingredients

 Unsweetened Cocoa.
 The chocolate flavor depends heavily on the cocoa you choose.
-Use dutch process for the quintessential dark color of Hostess cupcakes.
+Use dutch process cocoa if you can for this recipe.
+That's because it has a sweeter, more mellow flavor and is the quintessential dark color of the classic Hostess cupcake.

 Sugar.
 Organic cane sugar tastes much better than refined white sugar, but either is fine.

-Apple Sauce & Pumpkin Puree.
-I use canned puree and unsweetened apple sauce.
+Applesauce & Pumpkin Puree.
+I use canned puree and unsweetened applesauce.
 Both replace eggs and oil.
-You can also use canned sweet potato or butternut squash or even substitute more of one for the other.
-Do not mistake pumpkin puree for pumpkin pie puree - the latter has added ingredients such as sugar.
+Do not mistake pumpkin puree for pumpkin pie filling - the latter has added ingredients such as sugar.

 Milk & Lemon Juice: Creates the acidic environment baking soda needs to create a lighter texture.